 Aggressive behavior, whining, excessive barking and even destruction of property could all be the result of a dog’s depression.

 Yes, this drug is sometimes prescribed by vets.
 Prozac, and other antidepressants, can improve your dog’s condition but a proper diagnosis is required.

 The process may lead to better and safer drugs for treating depression.
 If your dog accidentally ingested some Prozac then you’ll need to immediately seek medical attention.

 Depression isn’t sadness.
 It’s a chronic mental illness which ultimately becomes a quality of life issue.
 It’s not something your dog can just snap out of.
 The good news is that rates of depression are generally much lower for dogs.

 When it does occur, pets often display grumpiness and a lack of energy if they aren’t lashing out.
 Typically enjoyable activities loose their luster and appeal.
 Some dogs experience detachment from things they used to get excited about.

-Consider SSRI Complications
+SSRI & K9 Complications

-Antidepressants, such as Prozac, are very dangerous medications for animals especially when used incorrectly.
+Antidepressants, such as Prozac, are dangerous medications for animals especially when used incorrectly.
 Improper dosage can cause, at the very least, vomiting and lethargic behavior.